dvavasour/Learning_Notes/DVA-C01/README.md

 # S3
-Max file size is 5TB
+Max object size is 5TB

 URL Format:
 `https://<bucket-name>.s3.<region>.amazonaws.com/<object-name>`

 There's now Glacier and "Glacier Deep Archive" Cloudfront has signed URLs
 To force https on Cloudfront, use `Viewer Protocol Policy`
+Use Multipart Upload for files bigger than 100MB

 # Serverless